 - Weight: 300-400 pounds

+Number 5 on our most famous statues list is The Terracotta Army in China.
 One of the grandest finds of our time is the unbelievable burial site of the first Chinese Emperor, Qin Shi Huang.
-Carved out of terracotta clay, these 8000 life-sized soldiers were uncovered near the tomb of the emperor.
+Carved out of terracotta clay, these 8,000 life-sized soldiers were uncovered near the tomb of the emperor.
 This army was supposed to guard the emperor in the afterlife.
-There is hardly a burial site so grand in the World.
-Thousands of visitors arrive in Xian to witness the larger than life ‘afterlife’ of the great emperor.
+There is hardly a burial site so grand in the world.
+Thousands of visitors arrive in Xian to witness the larger-than-life ‘afterlife’ of the great emperor.

 Legends have it that nearly 700,000 laborers worked day and night to create this clay army.
-However, some evidence points towards the usage of molds and technology closer to the modern assembly lines.
-That said, each soldier has different facial features, unique body type, and varying height and weight.
+However, some evidence points toward the usage of molds and technology closer to the modern assembly lines.
+That said, each soldier has different facial features, unique body types, and varying heights and weights.
 Each carries a bronze weapon, and some have horses beside them.
 The details might have been added after the basic mold was created.

 Thanks to the chromium coating, the statues have managed to survive thousands of years under the sand.
 Most of the figures were in good shape when discovered in 1987, but several rounds of restorations have been carried out to preserve the magnificence of this manmade marvel.